DPDK/dpdk/doc/guides/rel_notes/supported_features.rst

 *   Improved scalability for scheduling large numbers of timers using the rte_timer library

-*   Support for building the Intel® DPDK as a shared library
+*   Support for building the DPDK as a shared library

 *   Support for Intel® Ethernet Server Bypass Adapter X520-SR2